astronomer/docs/software/disaster-recovery.md

 - The Kubernetes cluster state and Astronomer Postgres database.
 - ElasticSearch, Prometheus, and Alertmanager persistent volume claims (PVCs).

 You should never back up Redis PVCs.
-Restoring redis can result in Airflow and Celery having conflicting information about task states.
+Restoring Redis can result in conflicting Airflow and Celery task state information.

 Read below for specific instructions for how to backup these components.